Friday, 31 August 2012

 3. The Return of the Lumberjacks - Three Canadian comedians, all very accomplished at their craft and a pleasure to watch.
 Craig Campbell was a likeable chap who was very funny with his observations about Scotland.
 His sewing machine needle image will stay in my mind for a long time!
 Glenn Wool was my favourite because I thought that he was the most unusual - quite edgy and subversive which I like.
 And Stewart Francis delivered hilarious one-liners - not my favourite format usually but he did it so extremely well that my face was sore from laughing!

-4. The Late Night Gimp Fight - The show was patchy and the young comedians were nowhere near as polished and experienced as the older Canadian comedians that we saw earlier.
+4. The Late Night Gimp Fight - The young comedians were nowhere near as polished and experienced as the older Canadian comedians that we saw earlier.
 However it had some funny moments and I liked their raw enthusiasm.
 James' favourite sketch was the pantomime one which challenged our pantomime stereotypes and ended with the chilling "We all did it!"

 We had a light tea at The Dome Garden near The Assembly Rooms - it was so good that it was warm enough to sit outside to eat.